3DDocs/CR6SE/README.md

 ## Welcome aboard!

-Welcome to the company wiki!
-Here you'll find everything you need to know about the company.
+Welcome to the 3DDocs wiki for the CR6SE!
+Here you'll find everything you need to know about the Modding and more.